History, tourist information, and nearby accommodation

 Hopper was responsible for the staircase with classical columns, and the double library, with its fittings of oak inlaid with walnut and yew.
 Much of the furnishings, including numerous family portraits, relate to the Hyde Parkers, who came to the manor in 1786.
 Pride of place, however, must go to a map of the estate, dated to 1580.

 The banqueting hall is largely unchanged from the days when Elizabeth I was feted here.
-The library dates largely from the Regency period, and the bedrooms were remodeled in the Victorian era.
+The library dates largely from the Regency period, and the bedrooms were remodelled in the Victorian era.

 Melford Hall contains a good collection of articles associated with author Beatrix Potter, who was related to the Hyde Parker family.
 Visitors can see a shawled model of Jemima Puddleduck in addition to several of Potter's sketches and watercolour illustrations for her children's stories.